Network-Rail-Business-Systems/laravel-moodle/readme.md

 ### Enrol User On A Course

 You can enrol a user onto a course by specifying the user id then the course id.
 By default they have the student role, but you can specify the role id.

+The user performing the call must be an Admin or Manager in Moodle or a teacher in the course.

 There is a `null` response from Moodle when successful, but enrolUserOnCourse returns `true` when successful and MoodleException if it fails.